Somers, Wisconsin: Kellogg's Corners

 Kellogg's Corners (often called Kellogg) is a residential and agricultural community in the northwestern corner of the village.
-It lies at the junction of Interstate 94/U.S. Route 41 and Kenosha County Highway KR at the border with Racine County.
+It lies at the junction of Interstate 94/U.S. Route 41 and Highway 195 at the border with Racine County.
 Kellogg's Corners was first settled in 1837 by three Kellogg brothers - Seth, Chauncey, and Thaddeus.

 By far, the most notable Kellogg's Corners landmark was the Greek Revival mid-19th century Kellogg's Corners School, an early historic one-room school of frame construction that eventually became privately owned and was demolished by its owner in 1990.
 The school's rustic foundation remains to mark its location.